Find the measure of each marked angle. | Study Prep in Pearson+

 Imaginary Roots with the Square Root Property

 Trigonometric ratios (sine, cosine, tangent) relate the angles of a triangle to the lengths of its sides.
-These ratios are essential when angle measures are found indirectly through side lengths or when solving right triangles.
+These functions are essential when angles are not directly measurable but can be found using side lengths or other given information.

 Recommended video: